In 1860, only two families of Ehlmanns are listed on the St. Charles County census:

 Robert Sandfort, in his work Hermann Heinrich Sandfort, Farmer and Furniture-Maker from Hahlen, Germany, relates the fate of the Griffith plantation and its owner, Judge Daniel Griffith during the Civil War and after.

 In the 1860s, one industrious man and his family could farm around 100 acres.
 The Griffith family, in the traditions of the southern aristocracy, bought slaves to do the actual farming and domestic work on their 1,200 acres plantation.
-The Griffith family saw its 17 slaves run away, enlist in the Union army or become emancipatd in 1865.
-Harassed by Unionists durig the Civil War because of soutthern sympathies, the family was forced to continue to sell parcels of land to German immigrants.
+The Griffith family saw its 17 slaves run away, enlist in the Union army or become emancipated in 1865.
+Harassed by Unionists during the Civil War because of southern sympathies, the family was forced to continue to sell parcels of land to German immigrants.
 Before the war they had sold land to Dietrich Thoele, John Geoge Pfaff, Jacob Peters, Hermann Osthoff, Henry Gronefeld, Johnn Dietrich Zumbehl and Johann Dietrich Hollrah.
 After the war, major portions of the plantation were sold to Hermann Dennigmann, Hermann Dietrich Boenker, Hermann Dietrich Ehlmann, Hermann J. Bruns…an Hermann Dietrich Sandfort.

 Hermann Gerard Ehlmann, Immigration, Marriage, Children, Death